 iCloud preferences are seen in;

-Changes in the technology have brought new applications as well.
+Changes in technology have brought new applications as well.
 For the proper view of these files, many tools are available in the online market.
-Once if the locations of the files are made clear, an investigation will process faster.
+Once the locations of the files are clear, an investigation will process faster.
 The information given in this Mac OS X Forensics Analysis blog may help you in the way of evidence collection.